The official blog of the Lung Institute.

 It is important to take care of yourself.
 If you are feeling fatigued, it is okay to rest.
 If you feel overwhelmed, anxious or depressed, it is okay to talk with someone, such as a mental health provider.
 Take time to enjoy your favorite hobbies and activities.
 You could also try other forms of stress management, such as yoga, tai chi, guided imagery and meditation.

 Be gentle with yourself and try to stay open to new opportunities and experiences.
 Even during tough times, laughing and maintaining a positive outlook can help you think of events in your life as opportunities to succeed.

-Practicing these techniques, talking to a mental health provider and trying alternative therapies, such as stem cell therapy can help you improve your overall quality of life.
+Practicing these techniques, talking to a mental health provider and trying alternative therapies, such as cellular therapy can help you improve your overall quality of life.
 If you or a loved one has lung disease, the Lung Institute might be able to help.
-To learn more about stem cell treatment options or to see if you qualify, contact us at (800) 729-3065.
+To learn more about our cellular therapy options or to see if you qualify, contact us at (800) 729-3065.